Is Fishbowl right for you?

 Periodic inventory system

 A periodic inventory system involves updating inventory levels at specific intervals — generally weekly, monthly, or quarterly.
 For every period, you conduct a physical inventory count to determine the quantity and quality of goods on hand.
-This method is simple and cost-effective, ideal for small businesses with less complex inventory needs.
+This method is simple and cost-effective, and it’s ideal for small businesses with less complex inventory needs.

 Perpetual inventory system